 The second amazing use for lavender essential oil is to treat minor household or kitchen burns.
 In my vast years of kitchen experience, I have burned my fingers, hands and arms too many times to count and I have probably tried every natural remedy out there!
 Although there are many that work well, in my experience, nothing is so effective as lavender essential oil for minor burns.
 I have even found it to be more effective than the highly acclaimed aloe vera, although aloe vera is quite wonderful in its own right.

-The oil can be reapplied as it is absorbed, as often as is comfortable.
+Lavender essential oil can be reapplied as it is absorbed, as often as is comfortable.
 I have found that burns heal more quickly with less pain, and scarring is much less.
-Some people opt to put drops of pure essential oil directly from the bottle onto a minor burn, but that would depend on your skin and how it reacts to pure essential oils, which are very potent and might damage delicate skin.

 You can also used a diluted version of lavender oil in the form of a roll-on.